raek/pladder/README.md

     systemctl --user disable --now pladder-bot.service
     systemctl --user disable --now pladder-irc@REPLACEME.service

-Use `systemctl --user status` to list all the service if you don't know their names.
+Use `systemctl --user status` to list all the services if you don't know their names.

 The Python parts: